 repository.

-svn copy foo bar
+svn copy foo barCreate a new item bar as a

-duplicate of foo
+duplicate of foo and automatically

-for addition.
+schedule bar for addition.
 When

-is added to the repository on
+bar is added to the repository on

 the next commit, its copy history is recorded (as having

-originally come from foo
+originally come from foo).

 svn copy does not create intermediate